Pressure mounts on Houston power company to quickly restore service as city sweats after Beryl

 As of late Wednesday afternoon there were 1.6 million customers without power in the Houston area, including 1.3 million CenterPoint customers.

-Brad Tutunjian, the CenterPoint vice president for regulatory policy, who faced pointed questions from the City Council, defended the company's response.
-He said more than 1 million customers had their power restored by Wednesday morning, although the company's online tracker put the figure at just under a million at the time.
+Brad Tutunjian, the CenterPoint vice president for regulatory policy, defended the company’s response while facing pointed questions from the City Council and said more than 1 million customers had their power restored by Wednesday.

 “To me, I think that’s a monumental number right there,” Tutunjian said.